-The geology of the proposed action area lends itself to unconfined, shallow groundwater located approximately 15 to 20 feet below the ground surface (AECOM, 2021).
+The geology of the study area lends itself to unconfined, shallow groundwater located approximately 15 to 20 feet below the ground surface (AECOM, 2021).
 Groundwater could become perched in lenses within the unconsolidated coastal plain sediments.
 Groundwater flow patterns on FBNA generally follow surface water drainage (U.S. Army, 2007).
 Fracture zones in the deeper, less weathered rock could result in higher water heads in some areas, but only minimal artesian conditions have been found to exist during previous sampling conducted on the vicinity of the study area (USACE, 2015).
-As a result of its previous uses under the EPG mission, there is contamination of groundwater, as outlined in the 2021 AECOM final feasibility report and described in more detail in Section 3.4.
+As a result of its previous uses under the EPG mission, there is contamination of groundwater on FBNA, as outlined in the 2021 AECOM final feasibility report and described in more detail in Section 3.4.
 The contaminants include benzene, naphthalene, 2-methylnaphthalene, toluene, and ethyl benzene; however, the report, which includes data from 2006 to 2018 obtained from an array of monitoring wells within and adjacent to the project site, indicates the plume of contaminated groundwater is relatively stable and not migrating.
-Land use controls are in place on the site to prevent the withdrawal of groundwater for potable use.
+Land use controls are in place for FBNA to prevent the withdrawal of groundwater for potable use.

 The construction and operation of the Proposed Action will require the relocation of some of the monitoring wells.
 Any existing wells identified for relocation would be coordinated with Fort Belvoir Department Public Works (DPW) and closed in accordance with 12 VAC 5-630-450, Well Abandonment.
-See Section 3.4 for additional details of clean-up of the contamination.